tylercamp/palcalc/README.md

 **[Click here to get the latest version.](https://github.com/tylercamp/palcalc/releases/latest)** (Expand "Assets" at the bottom, download `PalCalc.UI.exe`, place in its own folder and run.)

-<<< **The Pal Calc wiki can be found [here.](https://github.com/tylercamp/palcalc/wiki)** >>>
+<<< **The PalCalc wiki can be found [here.](https://github.com/tylercamp/palcalc/wiki)** >>>

 ---

-Pal Calc is a breeding solver for Palworld which uses the data from your save file to automatically find the optimal breeding tree for any desired pal, passive skills, attack skills, and IVs.
+PalCalc is a breeding solver for Palworld which uses the data from your save file to automatically find the optimal breeding tree for any desired pal, passive skills, attack skills, and IVs.
 Breeding and inheritance probabilities are accurately modeled and used to compare paths.
 It will find optimal paths using your own pals, tell you where to find those pals, and estimate how long each step will take.

 No more spreadsheets!